arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-interrupts/content.md

 **Interrupts** are execution requests triggered usually by a timed event or signal.
 It will pause the active process if the interrupt request is accepted under certain conditions.
 The **Interrupt Service Routine**, or **ISR**, is the handler that performs a specific instruction set whenever an interrupt is raised.

-The handler can be defined to run particular instructions periodically, use external signals, or as an indication of a system failure.
-It is a prioritized function triggered whenever specific states suffer a change.
+The handler can be defined to run particular instructions periodically, use external signals, or alert an indication of a system failure.
+It is a prioritized function that is triggered whenever specific states suffer a change.

 ### Interrupt Types